telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/how-to-pass-values-to-report-parameters.md

 ---
 title: How to Pass Values to Report Parameters
-page_title: How to Pass Values to Report Parameters | for Telerik Reporting Documentation
+page_title: How to Pass Values to Report Parameters
 description: How to Pass Values to Report Parameters
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/how-to-pass-values-to-report-parameters
 tags: how,to,pass,values,to,report,parameters